gmoigneu/platformsh-example-abecms/README.md

 Then run `npm start`

 > That's all !
 You're ready to go and launch your production server.
-As a recommandation, we will show you how to configure a reverse proxy un the following chapter.
+As a recommandation, we will show you how to configure a reverse proxy in the following chapters.

 # Apache as a reverse proxy

-You can find how-to configure Apache to proxify Abecms [here](./REVERSE-APACHE.md)
+You can find how to configure Apache to proxify Abecms [here](./REVERSE-APACHE.md)

 # Nginx as a reverse proxy

-You can find how-to configure Nginx to proxify Abecms [here](./REVERSE-NGINX.md)
+You can find how to configure Nginx to proxify Abecms [here](./REVERSE-NGINX.md)